 Deep Blue Life: Faith and Culture—Anti-Racism (Online) by Cokesbury Kids.
 This downloadable curriculum offers three sessions teaching about “Prejudice and Stereotypes,” “Curiosity and Empathy,” and “Colors and Cultures.”

-These stories can be read or viewed by youth and children to help them learn about the concept of race and our shared racial history.
+These stories can be read or viewed by children to help them learn about the concept of race and our shared racial history.

 The Harriet Tubman Story (DVD).
 Discover how Harriet followed God, became the Moses of her people, and persevered despite seemingly insurmountable obstacles in this latest episode of The Torchlighters.